shreyagarwal7924/Memora/README.md

 # MEMORA - An Alzheimer Remediation App

+An award-winning project at HackBeanPot 2025!
+1st place for 'Leave No Trace - Social impact / sustainability'

 # Inspiration
 Our journey began with a simple belief: memories are worth holding onto.
 Inspired by my great-grandmother's experience with dementia, we envisioned a way to help families navigate the challenging road of memory loss.
 The hackathon's "Road Trip" theme perfectly captured our vision – using technology to revisit cherished moments and map out a personalized route through the past.